QUICK ANSWER

 Constructive notice means a person should have known about a fact because it was available through public records or through reasonable inspection.
 Recording a deed or mortgage in the public records provides constructive notice to the world.
 Constructive notice exists whether or not the person actually checks the records.

 You do not have to read the records to be charged with constructive notice.
 The records exist.
 That is enough.
-A buyer who never checks the public records is still bound by everything recorded there.
+A buyer who skips the public records is still bound by everything recorded there.
 The law assumes you checked, even if you did not.

 The Bona Fide Purchaser (BFP)